FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 ## Command data
 * Length of command data is the same as the value of `command length`.
 * Content depends on the command name.

+# Timeout
+* The ATEM switcher seems to kill connections after not receiving acknowledgements for about 4 seconds.